-\\As of September 30, 2024.
-Final cost estimates and contingency have been reconciled with the adjusted SCC Workbook based on the final adjustments from the revised FTA Risk Assessment completed in 2023.
+\\As of November 30, 2024.
+Final cost estimates and contingency have been reconciled with the adjusted SCC Workbook based on the final adjustments from the revised FTA Risk Assessment, including the reconciled project schedule, completed in August 2023.
 Current Cost Forecast includes financing costs.